 Emily was in and out of rehab many times.
 Sometimes she graduated a program and was sober for a while and sometimes she simply got kicked out for breaking the rules.

 Partnered with some mental health concerns, treatment just didn’t seem to stick despite the love, effort, and support of her parents.
 Emily was finally diagnosed with borderline disorder.
 Eventually, Emily was able to find a program specific to her mental health needs and she began to thrive.
-She even remained sober for several months but was ultimately kicked out the one program that was working due to violating their rule of not having an intimate relationship with another patient.
+She even remained sober for several months but was ultimately kicked out of the one program that was working due to violating their rule of not having an intimate relationship with another patient.

-Sadly, this was the last rehab program Emily would be in because shortly there after, Jessica couldn’t reach Emily and she just “knew” she was gone.
+Sadly, this was the last rehab program Emily would be in because shortly thereafter, Jessica couldn’t reach Emily and she just “knew” she was gone.
 A mother’s instinct is strong.
 Her little girl was dead.

 Learning to Live Again

 Jessica had long feared this would be how Emily's life would end.
 She tried everything in her power to change it but, in the end, there’s only so much saving of another we can do.
 Emily was deeply beloved by many.
 Her life was honored and remembered by hundreds of kids that showed up to her memorial.
-They tearefully shared stories of how Emily had helped them in their own times in need.
+They tearfully shared stories of how Emily had helped them in their own times in need.

 When asked how a mother survives the loss of a child, Jessica said “I don't think all of you does survive.
 I think part of you is gone and does not come back.”